batpox/IpcNetMq/README.md

 python IpcNetMq server to allow this call, and not need to worry about bit-size, language versions, etc. or building wrappers around the calls.

-The downside is that you will sacrifice speed, but the less than 0.1 millisecond turnaround should be sufficient for most applications.
+The downside is that you will sacrifice speed, but less than 0.1 millisecond turnaround should be sufficient for most applications.

 Cheers,